Let me say right off that this is something that gets me a tad hot under the collar.

 spoken accurately with facility

-When people say that they’re dog knows a command, I have to bite my tongue and take a deep breath.
+When people say that their dog knows a command, I have to bite my tongue and take a deep breath.
 I started helping people (friends and family) with their dogs and training in 1996.
 I started doing it for compensation in 2003.
 I can honestly say, the vast majority of people who think their dogs “know” what to do, or are “fluent” on a command are wrong.

 Just because every time you tilt your head and bend over and extend your hand while you say “sit”, and the dog then sits, does NOT mean the dog knows what the word “sit” means.